LiveFin/web/_pages/privacypolicy.md

 include_in_header: false
 ---

-**Effective Date:** July 23, 2025 <br>
+**Effective Date:** November 29, 2025 <br>
-**Last Updated:** July 21, 2025
+**Last Updated:** November 29, 2025

 # Privacy Policy

-LiveFin (“we,” “our,” or “us”) respects your privacy.
-This Privacy Policy explains how we collect, use, and protect information from users (“you”) of the LiveFin app, available on the Apple App Store.
+The Privacy Policy of LiveFin is listed below, outlining how the app uses data for its functionality.

-## 1. Information We Collect
+## 1. Information The App Collects

 LiveFin is a client for connecting to your self-hosted Jellyfin server.
-We do not collect or store any personally identifiable information on our servers.
+It does not collect or store any personally identifiable information and sends it towards the developer.

 However, the app may access and temporarily use the following data for core functionality:

 ### a.
 Information You Provide
-- Server Connection Details: When you manually enter your Jellyfin server URL and login credentials, this information is stored locally on your device to allow future connections.
+- Server Connection Details: When you manually enter your Jellyfin server URL and login credentials, this information is stored locally on your devices through iCloud to allow future connections.
 - Device Name and ID: Used to register your device with your Jellyfin server.
 This information is not transmitted to any third-party services.

 ### b.
 Automatically Collected Data
 - App Activity: We may use Apple-provided analytics (if you’ve opted in) to understand general app usage patterns (e.g., crashes, time spent in app).
 - Error Logs: In case of crashes, we may collect anonymous diagnostic data to improve app stability.

-## 2. How We Use Your Information
+## 2. How The App Use Your Information

-We use your data only for the following purposes:
+The app uses your data only for the following purposes:
 - To connect you to your Jellyfin server.
 - To improve app functionality and performance.
 - To remember your preferences locally on your device.

-We do not sell, rent, or share your personal information with third parties.
+The app does not sell, rent, or share your personal information with third parties.

 ## 3. Data Storage and Security
 - All connection and authentication information is stored securely on your device.
-- No user data is stored or processed on external servers controlled by LiveFin.
+- No user data is stored or processed on external servers controlled by the developer.
 - LiveFin uses standard iOS security features like Keychain and secure storage APIs.

 ## 4. Third-Party Services

 LiveFin relies solely on your Jellyfin server to deliver content.
-We do not integrate with third-party tracking SDKs, ad services, or analytics providers outside of Apple’s optional system-level analytics.
+It does not integrate with third-party tracking SDKs, ad services, or analytics providers outside of Apple’s optional system-level analytics.

 ## 5. Children’s Privacy